arsm100/docker-atlassian-confluence-server/README.md

 * Under Linux, the UID can be remapped using
   [user namespace remapping][8].

+To preserve strict permissions for certain configuration files, this container starts as `root` to perform bootstrapping before running Confluence under a non-privileged user account.
+If you wish to start the container as a non-root user, please note that Tomcat configuration, and the bootstrapping of seraph-config.xml (SSO) & confluence-init.properties (overriding `$CONFLUENCE_HOME`) will be skipped and a warning will be logged.
+You may still apply custom configuration in this situation by mounting a custom file directly, e.g. by mounting your own server.xml file directly to `/opt/atlassian/confluence/conf/server.xml`

+Database and Clustering bootstrapping will work as expected when starting this container as a non-root user.

 # Upgrade

 To upgrade to a more recent version of Confluence Server you can simply stop the